Picking the right fishing line for trout

 Using Too Heavy Of Fishing Line

-A common mistake is to use too heavy of fishing line when going after trout.
+A common mistake is to use too heavy of a fishing line when going after trout.
 It can feel rather scary to be using what feels like a delicate, gossamer thin line to catch fish.
 The reaction is to size up to a 6# or even 8# test line.
-The problem with this is that the larger diameter lines suffer from reduced castability (how far you can cast) and more memory on the spool.
+The problem with this is that the larger diameter lines suffer from reduced (how far you can cast) and more on the spool.

 Using Light Fishing Line For Trout Fishing